EvoLib/evo-lib/examples/09_evoenv/README.md

 - sensor visualization
 - debug output

-Rendering is separated from simulation.
+Rendering is separated from simulation so that training can run headless.
-This separation simplifies future support for parallel evaluation.

 ---

-## Checkpoints
+### Checkpoints

 Training results are stored as checkpoints.